ZidanMau24/AD-Extraction-Pipeline-Assesment/report.md

 ## 1. Approach

-i built this pipeline with one goal in mind: **reliability at speed and cost efficience**.
+I built this pipeline to be: **reliability at speed and cost efficience**.

 Instead of throwing everything at an expensive AI model, I used a **hybrid approach**.
 So the pipeline will act like a smart triage nurse: standard cases get handled by fast, simple rules.
 But only the weird, complex cases get sent to the "specialist" (the AI Fallback).